toy/blueutil/README.md

 Opening Bluetooth preference pane always turns on discoverability if bluetooth power is on or if it is switched on when preference pane is open, this change of state is not reported by the function used by `blueutil`.

+## Alternative Method

+By default, `blueutil` uses IOBluetooth framework APIs to query paired devices.
+As an alternative, you can use the `--use-system-profiler` option or set the `BLUEUTIL_USE_SYSTEM_PROFILER=1` environment variable to use the `system_profiler` command instead.

+The system_profiler method resolves an issue where some multi-point Bluetooth devices (devices that can connect to multiple devices simultaneously) may not report their connection status correctly through the IOBluetooth APIs, but do show the correct status via system_profiler.

 ## Usage

 <!--USAGE[-->